 - 1. Applicant has been out of the program fewer than four years; - 2.
 Applicant withdrew voluntarily; - 3.
 Applicant was in good academic standing at the time of withdrawal; - 4.
-Applicant has no outstanding financial obligations to Harvard University; - 5.
-Applicant is in the dissertation proposal/dissertation writing stage; and - 6.
+Applicant has no outstanding financial obligations to Harvard University; and - 5.
 A current HGSE faculty member is willing to serve as the applicant's advisor.
-(This criterion only applies if the first five are met, and the applicant has been given approval by the degree program to apply for reinstatement.
+(This criterion only applies if the first four are met, and the applicant has been given approval by the degree program to apply for reinstatement.
 See reinstatement petition procedure below.)

-If an applicant does not meet the above eligibility criteria but believes there are extenuating circumstances that justify reinstatement, it is the responsibility of the applicant to present a compelling case in writing to the Associate Dean for Doctoral Programs for consideration.
+If an applicant does not meet the above eligibility criteria but believes there are extenuating circumstances that justify reinstatement, it is the responsibility of the applicant to present a compelling case in writing to the Assistant Director of Ed.D. and Ph.D.
+Programs for consideration.
 The applicant must present evidence that she/he has the ability to successfully complete the Ed.D. program in a timely manner following reinstatement.
 Exceptions will be granted very rarely and require the permission of the Academic Dean before they are forwarded to the Ed.D.
 Steering Committee for review.